How to make 3D medical animations: step-by-step process explained

 Adding captions

 Captions enhance comprehension, especially for educational and medical training videos.
-Whether it’s labeling anatomical structures, explaining processes, or reinforcing key points, well-placed text ensures that viewers can easily follow along.
+Whether it’s labeling anatomical structures or explaining processes, well-placed text ensures that viewers can easily follow along.
 The process includes:

 Preparing and approving the text — Ensuring accuracy and consistency with the script.